Cornell-MAE-UG/fa25-portfolio-TJBosh/_projects/ENGRD2210 Engine.md

 $$
 {% endraw %}

-and assuming that all force is used to propel the vehicle forward, it can be reduced to
+Assuming that all force is used to propel the vehicle forward, it can be reduced to:

 {% raw %}
 $$